Pearl of Africa Highlights Adventure

 Best Seasons

-June to September and December to February (dry seasons)
+June to September and December to February (Dry seasons for optimal wildlife viewing and trekking)

 Ideal For

-Wildlife enthusiasts, Adventure seekers, Nature photographers, First-time visitors to East Africa, Primate lovers
+Wildlife and nature ensoiasts, Adventure seekers, First-time visitors to East Africa

 Day-by-Day Itinerary